johnnyw66/cookie_session/README.md

 # cookie_session
-Start a session from an existing Chrome Cookies database.
+This utilty starts a python http session from an existing Chrome Cookies database.

 A Windows 11 Python utility which will continue an authenticated AtoZ Session initiated through a Chrome Web Browser.

 It will run for 30 days, constantly checking for active VTOs and VETs.

-In the event ofnew opportunties being found the application will push notifications to your Alexa/Echo Dot devices.
+In the event of new opportunties being found the application will push notifications to your Alexa/Echo Dot devices.

 After the 30 day session, OTP authentication has to be processed for the next 30 day session.